MRC Global (MRC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the energy products distributor had gained 1.21% over the past month, lagging the Industrial Products sector's gain of 2.7% and the S&P 500's gain of 2.3% in that time.
+Heading into today, shares of the energy products distributor had gained 10.34% over the past month, outpacing the Industrial Products sector's gain of 4.05% and the S&P 500's gain of 4.58% in that time.

-MRC Global will be looking to display strength as it nears its next earnings release, which is expected to be February 13, 2023.
-In that report, analysts expect MRC Global to post earnings of $0.23 per share.
-This would mark year-over-year growth of 35.29%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $870.7 million, up 26.92% from the year-ago period.
+Wall Street will be looking for positivity from MRC Global as it approaches its next earnings report date.
+This is expected to be February 13, 2023.
+On that day, MRC Global is projected to report earnings of $0.23 per share, which would represent year-over-year growth of 35.29%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $872.18 million, up 27.14% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for MRC Global.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for MRC Global should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-MRC Global is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
+MRC Global is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that MRC Global has a Forward P/E ratio of 7.31 right now.
-Its industry sports an average Forward P/E of 12.95, so we one might conclude that MRC Global is trading at a discount comparatively.
+Looking at its valuation, MRC Global is holding a Forward P/E ratio of 7.77.
+For comparison, its industry has an average Forward P/E of 13.39, which means MRC Global is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.